 In addition, our vacuum pumps serve as an integral part of metal processing, glass and stone cutting, printing, plastic injection molding, and aviation equipment manufacturing—to name but a few of the modern processes that rely on Kaishan equipment and technology.

 At Kaishan Compressor, we have been making world-class air compressor and vacuum machinery for over 60 years.
 We have always closely adhered to our central belief that only through continual improvement and innovation can we emerge as industry leaders.
 That is why our vacuum pumps offer low noise, low energy consumption and, above all, low maintenance—reducing your cost of ownership while maximizing the uptime and performance you receive.

-Kaishan air compressors serve the mission-critical needs of a variety of industries, including electronics, chemical, petrochemical, general manufacturing, automotive, aerospace, food & beverage and many more.
+Kaishan vacuum pumps are used across several industries, including general manufacturing, electronics, chemical, petrochemical, automotive, aerospace, food and beverage, and many more.

-To learn more about rotary screw air compressors, contact us today.
+To learn more about our vacuum pumps and other quality Kaishan products, contact us today.

 The power of the vacuum pump was impeccably demonstrated by its inventor all the way back in 1654.